 Longhirst Village Hall

-Facilities - Longhirst Village Hall is well equipped with: efficient heating and lighting, disabled access, disabled toilets, kitchen including cooking, washing, coffee-making, and hot-water geyser, full-size but not full height badminton court, projector screen, hearing-loop sound system.
-A certain amount of off-road parking is available both in front of and behind the Village Hall for bona fide users of the premises or by arrangement with the Secretary.
+Facilities - Longhirst Village Hall is well equipped with efficient heating and lighting, disabled access, disabled toilets.
+It has a fully equipped kitchen including cooking, dishwashing, coffee-making, and boiling-water dispenser.
+It has a full-size but not full height badminton court, projector screen, hearing-loop sound system.
+There is a moderate amount of off-road parking available both in front of and behind the Hall for bona fide users of the premises.

 History - Longhirst Village Hall was built by the Lawson family in 1847, as a reading room for the village.
 It then became the first school building in the village and much later, it became the St. John’s Church Hall.
 In 2002 it was leased by the Church, for a period of 99 years, to a new secular charity, The Longhirst Parish Association, set up for the purpose refurbishing, developing, and maintaining the Hall for the benefit of the whole community.